Monday, September 28, 2015

 In Part II War 1914 focuses on Russia at war and the involvement of the royal family in the war effort.
 Anastasia points out how conflicted her mother, the empress must feel.
 "Her mother was English, but her father was German!
 She was born in Germany!
 Her brother, Uncle Ernie, lives in Germany.
 She might still be there if she hadn't fallen in love with Papa and come to Russia to marry him.
 She had to learn to speak Russian, and she even gave up her religion for ours.
 Mama is as Russian as anybody and she must hate it that Cousin Willy is doing this wicked, awful thing."

 The royal family were not mere spectators but participated fully in the war effort.
 The Empress Alexandra turned numerous palaces of the tsar and of wealthy Russians into medical units to care for the wounded soldiers.
 She also organized special trains to bring the wounded men to these hospitals and smaller facilities called lazarets.
-The empress and her older daughters, Olga and Tatiana, were trained by the Red Cross to work as nurses, becoming sisters of mercy.
+The Empress and her older daughters, Olga and Tatiana, were trained by the Red Cross to work as nurses, becoming sisters of mercy.
 They spent many days caring for the wounded and dying.
 Anastasia points out in her narrative, her "Mama assisted at as many as three surgeries, one right after the other, each lasting a couple hours."
 Both Tatiana and Olga recount the horrors of men terribly wounded and of others dying.

 As in other European countries, the Russian people were intially excited about going to war and also held the belief that it would be a short war.
 The attitude of the Russians towards the Germans is summed up by Gleb Botkin who tells Anastasia, "The Germans don't know how to fight!"
 Gleb assured my brother.
 "They only know how to make sausages!
 All we have to do to win is to throw our caps at them."
 Anastasia's Aunt Olga remarks about the patriotism of the people.
 "I've witnessed the most extraordinary sights over the past week: the thrilling sight of men going to war.
 Every day from early morning until after sunset, hundreds and hundreds of men marching down Nevsky Prospect to the Warsaw Station to board a train for the front.
 People walk beside them, cheering them on.
 They're fighting for Holy Russia and for the tsar, Nicky!"